czeckd/angular-dual-listbox/README.md

 ```html
 <dual-list [source]="source" [(destination)]="confirmed"></dual-list>
 ```
 The following parameters can be set on a dual-list:
 - **key** - The unique identifier field of each object in the `source` and `destination` arrays, default is ``_id``.
 (Note: with a source of an array of strings, each string is its own id.)
 - **display** - The field of each object for displaying the object each the lists, default is ``_name``.
 Or, a function that returns a string that can be used for displaying an object.
 (Note: with a source of an array of strings, each string is its own display.)
 - **height** - The height of the lists, default is ``100px``.
-- **format** - A format object, default is ``{ add: 'Add', remove: 'Remove', all: 'All', none: 'None', direction: 'left-to-right', draggable: true, locale: undefined }``
+- **format** - A format object, default is ``{ add: 'Add', remove: 'Remove', all: 'All', none: 'None', direction: 'left-to-right', draggable: true, locale: undefined, ctr_click: false }``
 - **filter** - A boolean whether or not to display a filter for the lists, default is ``false``.
 - **sort** - A boolean whether or not to keep the lists sorted, default is ``false``.
 - **compare** - A compare function to be used for sorting the lists.
 Note if